 R v MM, Oxford Crown Court (2017) Led by Di Middleton QC, represented defendant acquitted of Child abuse on the basis that she was suffering from post-traumatic stress disorder (PTSD) and 'Battered Person Syndrome'.
 The case received national news coverage, including the BBC, ITV and Metro.

-R v SM, Reading Crown Court (2021): Representing defendant in conspiracy involving animal rights activists.
+R v SM, Reading Crown Court (2022): Representing animal rights activist charged with conspiracy.

-R v EA, Snaresbrook Crown Court (2021): Representing defendant charged with Conspiracy to commit burglary and Conspiracy to commit criminal damage, following participation in direct action.
+R v EA, Snaresbrook Crown Court (2022): Representing defendant charged with Blackmail, Conspiracy to commit burglary, and Conspiracy to commit criminal damage, following participation in direct action.

 R v DP, Margate Magistrates’ Court (2021): Hunt saboteur acquitted of Aggravated trespass after submission of no case to answer.

 R v AG, Inner London Crown Court (2021) – XR protester acquitted of Obstructing an Engine or Carriage Using a Railway, after shutdown of Stratford Underground.

 R v NS, Chelmsford Crown Court (2018): Represented one of the Stansted 15, charged with violating the Aviation and Maritime Security Act.
 Conviction was quashed by the Court of Appeal, in a ruling that found there was no case to answer.